 Scroll down to read more about the cats on the cam.

-Our New Cat Family: Criminal Minds Kittens (second batch) (Updates on our previous families can be found here)
+Our New Cat Family: Dictators & Drag Queens (Updates on our previous families can be found here)

 The kittens will come out of the terrarium when they are 8 weeks and can get their first vaccine.
 They will be eligible for adoption at 10-12 weeks.
-Kittens and mom will all be spayed once they are old and healthy enough.
+Kittens will all be spayed/neutered once they are old and healthy enough.
 They will then go to their forever homes.
-Once they are ready to come out, we will have another rescued mother and kitten set and will be looking for new names.
-We will post on our Facebook page when we are ready to accept ideas about new litter names.
+Once they are ready to come out, we will have another rescued family.

-Ivory (the rat) was rescued 6 months ago and became best friends with a four week old black kitten named Ebony.
+Our original rat, Ivory was rescued and became best friends with a four week old black kitten named Ebony who couldn’t have any other cat friends.
 Ebony had FeLV (Feline Leukemia virus), a contagious (to other cats) and ultimately fatal disease.
 Ivory and Ebony would romp and play together until they passed out cuddled up together.
-Since she last played with Ebony, Ivory has been living in a foster home with adult cats who have enjoyed hanging out with him (sleeping in his box of hay, etc).
-Ivory has been missing kittens (and we have missed him) so now that we have the kitten terrarium we have set up a cage so he can be here and hang out with the kittens and us.
-Ivory is about two years old which is getting up there in rat years, so he is slower and likes to sleep more.
-He is still very roly-poly and cuddly.
-On Monday, February 6th we were heartbroken when we had to euthanize Ivory.
+After Ebony died, Ivory was set up a cage in the terrariumso he could hang out with the kittens and us.
+On February 6th we were heartbroken when we had to euthanize Ivory.
 His elderly body had been declining over the last few months, and we had been monitoring him closely.
 We were first introduced to Ivory 18 months ago when he became Ebony’s companion.
 Since then, he had always shown such kindness to all creatures – kittens (however obnoxious) and humans.
 He’s been a role model for all of us – practicing tolerance and love of all creatures.
 He will be greatly missed.